Julioxfiles/git-commands/README.md

 # The most used git commands.

-This content is a summary by Julio Acosta of a the freeCodeCamp GitHub tutorial video.
+This content of this git summary made by Julio Acosta was taken from the freeCodeCamp GitHub tutorial video.

 Here it is: https://www.youtube.com/watch?v=mBYSUUnMt9M

-A want to thank to the freeCodeCamp for your contributions. https://www.freecodecamp.org
+Thank you so much for your special efforts and sharing to freeCodeCamp and for all your contributions to us, the developers arround the world.

+https://www.freecodecamp.org

 ## What is git ?